seapoe1809/MacOS_Health_server/README.md

 Make sure you have python3.
 If not go to https://www.python.org/.
 Once done do the following:

+Open Terminal.
+To open it, go to Launchpad (usually 2nd icon from left on dock that opens a page with severall apps).
+Type terminal and double click on it

+    cd Desktop

 Install Homebrew.
 This is a package manager for Mac:
  (skip this step if brew already installed)